-For instance, Flint says that you can borrow money from a friend or a relative and offer to repay them with a 10% return on investment within 6 – 12 months.
+For instance, Flint says that you can borrow money from a friend or a relative and offer to repay them with a 10% return on investment within 6 to 12 months.
 This depends on how long you think it will take to pay them back as part of your business start-up funding.
 This is a far better return than these friends or relatives would receive from letting their dollars sit in a savings account.

 And if you prove trustworthiness by repaying your loan on time?
 These same private lenders might reinvest with you.
 Maybe they take their 10% return and put it back into your business in the form of a second loan.
-After another 6 – 12 months, you promise to repay them with another 10% return.
+After another 6 to 12 months, you promise to repay them with another 10% return.

 "Using a private money lender may be the answer to your financial questions," Flint says.

-What is the Best Financing Option for Your Business?
+What Is The Best Financing Option For Your Business?

 Maybe you don’t want to borrow from friends and family members.
-That’s OK!
+That’s ok!
 If you want to finance your small business through a loan, you have several options, some better than others.

 The U.S. Small Business Administration is a good place to start.
 The Association doesn't offer loans directly, but instead works with lenders that originate the loans.
 These loans often have lower interest rates and better terms because they aren't as risky to lenders.
 It's also easier for entrepreneurs to qualify for these loans because of this lower risk.